Moving a Peloton Bike

 1. First, turn the resistance knob all the way to the right to lower the magnetic brake

-2. Then using a Philip’s head screwdriver, remove the two screws holding the water bottle holder
+2. Then, using a Phillips head screwdriver, remove the two screws holding the water bottle holder

 3. Using both hands, pull the water bottle holder down and out